GoogleCloudPlatform/berglas/README.md

     globally unique across all of Google Cloud.
 You can also create a bucket using the Google Cloud Console from the web.

-    **It is strongly recommended that you create a new bucket instead of using an existing one.
-Berglas should be the only entity managing IAM permissions on the bucket.**

     ```text
     gsutil mb -p ${PROJECT_ID} gs://${BUCKET_ID}
     ```

+    **It is strongly recommended that you create a new bucket instead of using an existing one.
+Berglas should be the only entity managing IAM permissions on the bucket.**

-1. Set the default ACL permissions on the bucket to "private":
+1. Set the default ACL permissions on the bucket to private:

     ```text
     gsutil defacl set private gs://${BUCKET_ID}